mhodgskiss/py-config/README.md

 2nd: Config that is injected via the Class constructor
 3rd: Config that is identified via the argument `--config`

+Configs will override any previous values as they are applied

 ## Environment Aware

 The module is "Environment Aware" this means that it will test for envrionments variables first.
 If a valid variable exists then this will be used regardless of any config that may have been supplied